jaminitbot/Jam-Bot/docs/commands/image.md

 Searches for a gif
 Usage: `/gif hello there`

-## Google Image Search
+## Image Search

-Searches google for images
+Searches the web for images
 Usage: `/image cute dogs`

 ## Koala